Sıkça Sorulan Sorular

 - I can’t import my existing PGP key into Delta Chat.

-- Why can I choose not to watch the DeltaChat folder?
+- Why can I choose to only watch the DeltaChat folder?

 Delta Chat, e-postalar yoluyla mesajlar gönderen ve mümkünse Otomatik Şifreleme ile şifrelenen yeni bir sohbet uygulamasıdır.
 Herhangi bir yerden kaydolmanız gerekmez, sadece mevcut e-posta hesabınızı Delta Chat ile kullanın.